 3. Enabling Gzip Compression via Compression Plugin

-These plugins add Gzip compression rules in .htaccess file using the mod_deflate module automatically, so you don’t need to tweak them.
+These plugins add Gzip compression rules in your .htaccess file using the mod_deflate module automatically, so that there is no need to trudge into these files yourself to tweak them.

-To determine whether Gzip compression is enabled on your website or not, you can test your website here.
-This tool can actually show you how our bytes were saved by enabling Gzip compression.
-Check the example below how many bytes we saved on our test website.
+For an excellent way to determine whether Gzip compression is enabled on your website or not, you can take yourself to test your website here.
+This perennially useful tool can concretely show you just how many precious bytes (and thus rendering speed and bandwidth) were saved by enabling Gzip compression.
+Check out the example screenshotted below for a remarkable illustration of just how many bytes we saved and economized on our test website.

 URL Compression Test Website

-Enabling Gzip compression with one of the above methods should fix Google PageSpeed Insights recommendation of ‘Enable Compression’.
+Enabling Gzip compression with one of the above methods should fix Google PageSpeed Insights’ recommendation to ‘Enable Compression’.

 Before installing any Compression plugin